vmtk/scala-lang/documentation/installation.md

 ### Windows 7 installers

 After you [download]({{ site.baseurl }}/download/) the proper architecture (32bit vs 64bit - if in doubt go for 32bit), just run the installer.
-It will take you through the installation stage, after which you'll find vmtk in your start menu.
-Click on vmtk, and you'll see PypePad ready for use.
+It will take you through the installation stage, after which you'll find vmtk in your start menu. <br/>Click on vmtk, and you'll see PypePad ready for use.

 Note that, along with vmtk, the installer directly provides a Python interpreter, Python-wrapped vmtk and VTK classes, and vmtk, VTK, ITK dll's and header files to develop new applications in Python and C++.